cme212/course/notes/lecture-01/debugging.md

 This code defines a "macro" called `BUGPRINT`.
-If the identifier `PRINT_DEBUG` is defined, the preprocessor will replace each instance of `BUGPRINT(x)` in the code with the do-loop in the macro.
-Otherwise, the preprocessor will replace `BUGPRINT(x)` with nothing.
+If the identifier `PRINT_DEBUG` is defined, the preprocessor will replace each instance of `BUGPRINT(x)` in the code with the do-loop in the macro; note that we use a do-while loop such that a call to `BUGPRINT` can be executed as part of `if-else` statements and other control flow [see StackOverflow](https://stackoverflow.com/a/1067238) Otherwise, the preprocessor will replace `BUGPRINT(x)` with nothing.
 See `src/debug_macro.cpp`:

 ```c++